MwithHeart/docs/content/numpy/concepts/ndarray/ndarray.md

 ## Operations on an `ndarray`

 The standard mathematical [operations](https://www.codecademy.com/resources/docs/python/operators), when applied to `ndarrays` are evaluated internally as equivalent universal functions ("ufuncs") which are functions that operate on `ndarrays` on an element-by-element basis.
-There are over 60 of these universal functions and there are ufuncs for each mathematical operation.
+There are over 60 ufuncs in total and there are also ufuncs for each mathematical operation.
 Some of the most popular operations are summarized below:

 | Operator | Ufunc                     | Description                                                                         |
 | :------: | ------------------------- | ----------------------------------------------------------------------------------- |